 Cook Martin Poulson, P.C. can help you provide your employees a retirement plan that fits your business’ needs.
-Our retirement plan team consists of CPAs, an attorney and members of both the ASPPA (American Society of Pension Professionals and Actuaries) and NIPA (National Institute of Pension Administrators).
+Our retirement plan team consists of CPAs, and members of the ASPPA (American Society of Pension Professionals and Actuaries).
 We provide the expertise required to design retirement plans and implement defined contribution plans.

 Third Party Administrator (TPA) Basics: